greenstick/bootstrapping-package-management-on-exacloud/README.md

 conda install git
 conda install curl
 ```
 We now have updated compilers, Git, and cURL.
+Yay.

 ### Step 4
 We need to update the build references in our `~/.bash_profile` to use the new compilers: